Flavorful and flexible, these are sure to become your go-to basic ground beef meatballs!

 In a large mixing bowl, stir together bread crumbs, milk, broth, eggs, garlic, salt and pepper.

-Add the ground beef and mix thoroughly (I use a potato masher)
+Add the ground beef and mix thoroughly (I use a potato masher).

-Use a medium cookie scoop and a spoon to portion into balls; place on parchment paper-lined cookie sheet
+Use a medium cookie scoop and a spoon to portion into balls; place on parchment paper-lined cookie sheet.

-Cover bottom of baking sheet with 1 cup beef broth
+Cover bottom of baking sheet with 1 cup beef broth.

-Bake at 450 degrees for 25 minutes.
+Bake at 450 degrees for 25 minutes, until well browned and cooked through.

 Notes